 DCCconcepts produce a number of gauges including both the standard 14.5mm, ‘fine 14.75 and ‘special fine’ 14.85mm gauges.

 The standard ‘00’ back-to-back gauge is 14.5mm.
 However, although finescale modellers may use 14.75mm /14.85mm gauges these are not normally recommended for proprietary rolling stock unless you are sure their use is compatible with the wheel’s profile..

 Modern ‘00’ wheels should normally be 14.5mm between inside faces and if narrower that that will cause derailments, especially at turnouts (points).
 It is possible to buy a special gauge to measure this, but it is perfectly possible to use a cheap Vernier gauge instead.
 Wheels found to be out of adjustment can usually be adjusted by gently sliding them on the axle.
 Locomotive driving wheels should only be tackled by experienced modellers.

 The Double O Gauge Association also publish their standards.

-NMRA also has a for wagon weight.
+NMRA also has a recommended practice for wagon weight.